4 questions to help you start your marketing

 If it’s just you, then you don’t need to put that part into the plan unless you want to.

-a) ACTION YOUR PLAN.
+Make sure you then book time in your calendar to ACTION YOUR PLAN.
 In fact you may simply want to build your plan directly into your work calendar (blocking out time on appropriate days) so you don't forget when you need to do what.

 The important thing to remember when checking your progress is that there is no magic silver bullet.